ankithkumar08/120-days-of-python-coding-/README.md

 - **Question:** Write a program to calculate the sum of natural numbers up to a user-defined value.
 - **Solution:** Practiced using loops to sum natural numbers based on user input.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day11.py)
 - **Learnings:**  Gained insight into user input management and iterative summation techniques.

+  ### Day 12:
+- **Question:** Write a program to calculate the sum of natural numbers up to a user-defined value.
+- **Solution:** Practiced using loops to sum natural numbers based on user input.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day12.py)
+- **Learnings:**  Gained insight into user input management and iterative summation techniques.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*